MarcoDorantes/XlsxCommand/README.md

 ```

 ### 7. Create an Excel XLSX Worksheet with cells of Excel Date data type using a PowerShell class.
 This example writes the values of the Name, and LastWriteTime properties of found PDF files into a new Excel Workbook (XLSX) file at the given path.
-The cells in the column related to the `Modified' class property are written as values of Excel 'Date' data type:
+The cells in the column related to the `Modified` class property are written as values of Excel `Date` data type:

 ```
 Import-Module XlsxCommand